EMD FL9: Penn Central and beyond

 In 1969, the New Haven FL9 fleet passed to Penn Central upon the merger of the Pennsylvania Railroad and New York Central Railroad, as the ICC required the newly formed company to assume control of the bankrupt New Haven.
 Some were repainted in Penn Central schemes, while others remained in their former New Haven paint.
 When the New York Metropolitan Transportation Authority (MTA) began funding these commuter services in 1970, many were repainted blue with a bright yellow nose, although they remained Penn Central-owned.
 The locomotives passed to Conrail upon its formation in 1976 from the bankrupt PC.
 Twelve FL9s were sold to Amtrak, six of which were remanufactured by Morrison-Knudsen starting in 1978 and remained in Amtrak service until at least 1996.

 In 1983, Conrail passed its commuter operations to state agencies.
 In New York State, the MTA formed Metro-North Railroad as a subsidiary company to operate these, and operations in Connecticut under contract with that state.
 The locomotives were repainted in Metro-North colors (more commonly in a silver, blue, and red scheme; some in a silver and blue scheme), and a large number of them, now in some cases over 25 years old, were rebuilt and modernized.
 Ten rebuilt for the Connecticut Department of Transportation (CDT) were painted in the original New Haven paint scheme in recognition of their original operator.
 This tradition has continued with other remanufactured locomotives in the CDT's Shore Line East service pool, as well as on four new GE Genesis II P32AC-DM dual-mode locomotives and six Brookville BL20GH Diesel-electric locomotives.

 By the beginning of the 21st century, the worn-out FL9s were approaching a service life of 50 years and were gradually replaced by newer, more powerful locomotives.
-The FL9s were restricted to branch lines near the end of their lives since they no longer had the ability to operate on third rail power.
+The FL9s were restricted to branch lines near the end of their lives since they lost the ability to operate on third rail power.
 Metro-North and Connecticut DOT, along with the Housatonic Railroad, operated a "Farewell to the FL9's" fan trip from Stamford, CT to Canaan, CT and return on October 23, 2005.
 The last FL9 to see passenger service was in late 2009, the same year Metro-North retired all its remaining FL9s.
 Six ConnDOT-owned locomotives were sold to other operators or museums by the end of 2018.

 The dual-power concept pioneered by the FL9 has been continued by the P32AC-DM and EMD DM30AC, both which remain on Amtrak, Metro-North and the Long Island Rail Road.